mrnektom/sky/README.md

 # sky
-Sky is a simple scripting language written on Rust.
+Sky is a simple compling language written on Rust.

 # Todo